-Gravitational wave (GW) emission by the stars in the background field of the SMBH is a dissipating mechanism.
-It drives an orbit towards a smaller sma, along with a slower decay of the periapse distance \citep{Peters1964}.
-As a result, GW emission will tend to circularize eccentric orbits, and then drive a gradual inspiral of roughly circular orbits to the inner most stable relativistic orbit (ISCO).
-The time scale for a full inspiral for an orbit initially with sma $r$ and a periapse distance $r_p$ is \citep{Peters1964,HopmanAlexander2005}
+Gravitational wave emission by the stars in the background field of the SMBH is a dissipation mechanism.
+It drives an orbit toward a smaller sma, along with a slower decay of the periapse distance \citep{Peters1964}.
+As a result, GW emission will tend to circularize eccentric orbits, and then drive a gradual inspiral of roughly circular orbits to the innermost stable relativistic orbit (ISCO).
+The time scale for a full inspiral for an orbit initially with sma $r$ and periapse distance $r_p$ is \citep{Peters1964,HopmanAlexander2005}

 where $R_S=2G\MBH/c^2$ is the Schwarzchild radius.
-This result applies when $T_{GW}(r,r_p)$ is longer than a single orbit of a star $P(r)$.
+This result applies when $T_{GW}(r,r_p)$ is longer than the star's orbital period, $P(r)$.
 This condition is easily satisfied for any $r<R_h$ \citep{SariFragione2019}, and while it is only marginally satisfied at $r\approx R_h$, the general relativistic effects there are small enough to be ignored in relevant calculations.

 As noted by \cite{SariFragione2019}, there exists a region in the $r-r_p$ plane for which $T_{GW}(r,r_p)<\ttbj(r,r_p)$, depending, of course, on the steady-state stellar density profile, $N(r)$.
-Orbits in this region will evolve towards and EMRI, rather than towards a TDE.
-Specifically: if the steady state follows the \cite{BW76} power law of $N(r)\sim r^{5/4}$ (hereafter a "BW profile"), the $r_p(r)$ relation for which $T_{GW}(r,r_p)=\ttbj(r,r_p)$ has the form
+Orbits in this region will evolve toward an EMRI, rather than toward a TDE.
+Specifically, if the steady state follows the \cite{BW76} power law of $N(r)\sim r^{5/4}$ (hereafter a "BW profile"), the $r_p(r)$ relation for which $T_{GW}(r,r_p)=\ttbj(r,r_p)$ has the form

-Stars with sma $r$ and a periapse $r_p$ smaller than that of equation \ref{eq:T2BJeqTGW} will inspiral towards a series of quasicircular orbits, which will terminate as an EMRI.
+For stars with sma $r$ and a periapse $r_p$ smaller than that of equation \ref{eq:T2BJeqTGW}, the orbit will evolve into a series of quasi-circular orbits, and terminate as an EMRI.

 This analysis yields an estimate of the EMRI rate \citep{SariFragione2019}.
-The largest influx of stars into combinations of $(r,r_p)$ at which GW dominates the orbital evolution is from eccentric orbits with a sma $r_0$ which satisfies equation \ref{eq:T2BJeqTGW} with $r_p=R_T$.
-This sma is $r_0=R_h(R_S/R_T)^2$, and in a similar fashion to equation \ref{eq:rateTDEsimp} (and again, assuming a BW profile of $N(r)\sim r^{5/4}$)
+The largest influx of stars into combinations of $(r,r_p)$ at which GW dominates the orbital evolution is from eccentric orbits with an sma $r_0$ which satisfies equation \ref{eq:T2BJeqTGW} with $r_p=R_T$.
+This sma is $r_0=R_h(R_S/R_T)^2$, and in a similar fashion to equation \ref{eq:rateTDEsimp} (again, assuming a BW profile of $N(r)\sim r^{5/4}$)

 For the Milky Way SMBH and sun-like stars, and assuming a BW density profile this results in $\mathcal{R}_{EMRI} \approx 10^{-2} \mathcal{R}_{TDE}$.